Garret Anderson

 Biographical Information[edit]

 Anderson set an Angels franchise record when he drove in 10 runs on August 21, 2007, in a game against the New York Yankees.
-Anderson doubled in Chone Figgins and Orlando Cabrera in the first against Mike Mussina.
-In the second, he doubled home Vladimir Guerrero.
-In the third, he cracked a 3-run homer against Edwar Ramirez.
-In the sixth, he hit a grand slam, this one off Sean Henn.
+Anderson doubled in Chone Figgins and Orlando Cabrera in the 1st against Mike Mussina.
+In the 2nd, he doubled home Vladimir Guerrero.
+In the 3rd, he cracked a three-run homer against Edwar Ramirez.
+In the 6th he hit a grand slam off Sean Henn.
+He was the last major league player with a ten-RBI game until Anthony Rendon in 2017, and one of only 16 players to achieve the feat.
 Also that season, Anderson set an Angels record with 11 straight games with a RBI, surpassing the 10 accomplished in the 1980s by both Fred Lynn and Wally Joyner.

-After playing for the Angels from 1994 to 2008, and being one of the key players on their only World Series-winning team in 2002, he became a free agent and signed with the Atlanta Braves in 2009.
-In 2010, he signed with the Los Angeles Dodgers in 2010.
-Expected to be mostly a pinch-hitter, injuries gave him more playing time, but he did not respond well, hitting only .181 in 155 at-bats.
-He was designated for assignment on August 8.
-After failing to be picked up by another team for the rest of the year and then not getting a contract for the 2011 season Anderson announced his retirement on March 1, 2011.
+After playing for the Angels from 1994 to 2008, he became a free agent and signed with the Atlanta Braves in 2009.
+In 2010, he signed with the Los Angeles Dodgers.
+Expected to be mostly a pinch-hitter, injuries gave him more playing time but he did not respond well, hitting only .181 in 155 at-bats.
+He was designated for assignment on August 8th.
+After going unclaimed and with no contract offers for the 2011 season, Anderson announced his retirement on March 1, 2011.
+In 2016, Anderson gained entrance to the Angels Hall of Fame.
+He worked on Angels broadcasts during his retirement.

 Notable Achievements[edit]